home made dog food

 Here are a few common FAQs for raw feeding puppies:

-What is the best puppy food?
+What is the best dog food for puppies?

 Raw feeding puppies is easy.
 Follow the same ratio as adult dogs (5:1:1) but add more fat.
 So this means you feed them 5 parts mince with some bone (10-12%) in it, with 1 part fresh organs (liver, heart, kidney, spleen) and 1 part vegetables.
 Any meat works – chicken, fish, lamb, pork or beef.
 Do use fattier cuts for younger pups; they need it more since they are still to grow.
 Pups need calcium, so make sure you include bone in the food or toss them meaty bones to eat.
 Thrown in a raw egg every now and again and add some cod liver oil.